TheoDevelopers/tcHelper/docs/manual/installation.rst

 Dependencies
 ------------

--  `pySide`_ - pySide is used as the user interface framework and must be installed on your system for tcHelper to run. pySide can be downloaded from `here`_.
+-  `pySide2`_ - pySide2 is used as the user interface framework and must
+   be installed on your system for tcHelper to run. pySide2 can be installed by `pip install PySide2`.

 pipenv
 ~~~~~~~